janw4ld/pandoc-example/pandoc-markdown-example/example.md

 -->

 # Version Control??
 Yep!
 You can use git to version control your markdown files, and vscode has a built-in git interface.
 You can also use github to host your markdown files, kinda as a backup and a way to share them with others.
 This paragraph is in a new commit from the previous one.
 Every commit is a point in the project's time that you decided to save and assign a name to.
 You can always go back to any commit, so you should create a commit for every significant addition or change to your project.
 Git can be used to collaborate with others, but that's a bit complicated for a text editing workflow.

+It's not recommended to have your rendered documents in git, because they are binary files that will make your repo grow uncontrollably with every change.

 # AI-assisted text editing
 You can use your university email address or your student ID card to get a free github pro subscription that allows u to use GitHub Copilot in VSCode.
 GitHub copilot suggests predictions of what you're going to type, and you can ask it questions in the document or the comments.
 It can help with git commands, md and latex syntax or even answer general trivia.

 To ask a question you need to precede it with "q:" or copilot might not suggest a response to it.
 Here's an example:

 - q: Who is the queen of England?
 - a: Elizabeth II

 <!--
 # A dirty hack you might need